-1. Communication and interaction, including Speech and Language difficulties and Autistic Spectrum Condition

-2. Cognition and learning, including specific learning difficulties e.g. dyslexia
+- 1. Communication and interaction, including Speech and Language difficulties and Autistic Spectrum Condition - 2.
+Cognition and learning, including specific learning difficulties e.g. dyslexia - 3.
+Social, emotional and mental health, including anxiety, depression and Attention Deficit and Hyperactive Disorder - 4.
+Sensory or Physical, including hearing, visual or physical disabilities

-3. Social, emotional and mental health, including anxiety, depression and Attention Deficit and Hyperactive Disorder consistently applied according to local area criteria within each school in the trust.
+The Family SENDCo/s, working with and through Headteachers and SENCOs, will ensure that systems and processes associated with the effective identification of learners with SEND are consistently applied according to local area criteria within each school in the trust.
 School leaders will utilise this to ensure equitable provision across OLoL CMAT academies.
 (Appendix A Guidance on entry to the SEND list)